CUASAS/pixel-gantry-vision/gVisionSource/Dependencies/minmingw/README.txt

-These are a subset of the MinGW runtime files that are needed by BLAS and LAPACK.
+These are a subset of the MinGW runtime files.
+They are needed by BLAS and LAPACK.